 Applicants for CSci who do not hold a Level 7 or above qualification must complete a CSci equivalence report.
-The purpose of the report is to evidence that you have gained the equivalence knowledge to a Level 7 qualification through work-based learning.
-Equivalent refers to the QAA (Quality Assurance Agency for Education) descriptors.
+The purpose of the report is to evidence that you have gained the knowledge equivalent to a Level 7 qualification through work-based learning.
+Equivalence is evidenced against the QAA (Quality Assurance Agency for Education) descriptors.